Recovery Playbook: Back to Downtown & Main Street

 This guide is part of the series Recovery Playbook, providing guidance on how communities can recover from the impacts of the pandemic by prioritizing community engagement and quality of place.

-Many big cities are heading into their third year with depleted in-office work forces, decreased downtown foot traffic, and continued damage to the social fabric of their downtowns.
-In cities like Boston where office occupancy rates approach barely 20% of pre-pandemic levels, it’s taking its toll on the numerous downtown businesses and institutions that depend on this footfall to support their operations.
-From the locally owned restaurants and cafés, to places like Boston Public Market and area cultural institutions, the limited foot traffic takes its toll on everyone.
+Many big cities are heading into their third year with depleted in-office workforces, decreased downtown foot traffic, and continued damage to the social fabric of their downtowns.
+In cities like Boston, where office occupancy rates approach barely 20% of pre-pandemic levels, it’s taking its toll on the numerous downtown businesses and institutions that depend on this footfall to support their operations.
+From locally-owned restaurants and cafés to places like Boston Public Market and area cultural institutions, the limited foot traffic takes its toll on everyone.

 While the future of Main Street and downtown remains highly uncertain, there are many things leaders can do now to position these districts for both short-term success and long-term resiliency.